 Lost Paradise of Dilmun Water Park

 On a swelteringly hot day, the perfect activity for both

 children and adults in Bahrain is a trip to the Lost Paradise of

 Dilmun.
 The biggest waterpark in the Middle East, The Lost Paradise

 of Dilmun has a number of water rides and attractions catering for

 all ages, ranging from lazy rivers to high-speed waterslides,

 The park was designed to resemble Dilmun, an ancient kingdom in Bahrain that was said to contain the Garden of Eden.
 Guests can also relax by the pool in private cabanas.
 The park also has restaurants and souvenir shops.
 Though expensive by local standards and far from Manama (a 45-minute drive from downtown), the Lost Paradise of Dilmun is a great family excursion in Bahrain.
 Visitors should note that the park is only open during the summer.
-Children under 12 must be accompanied by an adult, and 'Ladies Nights' are held each Thursday evening.
+Children under 12 must be accompanied by an adult.

 Qal'at al-Bahrain) is one of the largest in the country and has been listed as a World Heritage Site.
 As the capital of the ancient Silmun Civilization, this site represents Bahrain's role as a centre for commerce and cultural exchange.
 Excavations have revealed the ruins of six cities near the fort, dating as far back as 3000 BC, however only 25 percent of the site has been uncovered.
 Visitors can see the remains of several necropolises along with city walls, and many copper and ivory artefacts and examples of Barbar pottery.
 There is also a visitors centre with displays of ancient life.
 Tourists can easily dedicate an entire afternoon to the site, which also has a cafe.
 One tip though: bottles of water are much cheaper at nearby shops, which do not charge tourist prices.